 A very common mistake that pool owners make is underestimating how they need to run their pump.
 For a typical sized pool, we recommend running your pump for around 7-8 hours per day in summer so all the water is being moved around and cleaned.
 Running your pump for a decent amount of time means that you spend less on chemicals as there’s less chance of murky water and algae blooms.
 Although it’s more common for people not to run their pump for long enough, you also need to be mindful of not running it for too long.
 Running your pump for too long is a waste of energy and can also put unnecessary pressure on the motor.

 Having your water level too low

-Whether you’re looking for pool pump repair parts, a replacement pump or just some advice, Pool Assist can help.
-We specialise in providing expert repairs for your pool equipment, including your pool pump, so we can help prevent the need for an expensive replacement.
+Whether you’re looking for pool pump repair parts, a replacement pump, or just some advice, Pool Assist can help.
+We specialize in providing expert repairs for your pool equipment, including your pool pump, so we can help prevent the need for an expensive replacement.
 For expert advice and regular servicing or repairs, our certified technicians can help.

-For pool pump motor replacement or servicing, speak with Pool Assist today on 1300 62 82 62 or fill in our online enquiry form.
+For pool pump motor replacement or servicing, speak with Pool Assist today on 1300 62 82 62 or fill in our online inquiry form.